 (d) The agreement will terminate either at a time specified in the agreement or upon receipt of notice of intent to terminate sent by either party.

-(e) If DHS determines that termination of the agreement by the person holding a controlling interest in the facility would not be in the best interest of the residents, DHS will petition a court for an involuntary appointment under the terms of §90.238 of this title (relating to Involuntary Appointment of a Trustee).
+(e) If HHSC determines that termination of the agreement by the person holding a controlling interest in the facility would not be in the best interest of the residents, HHSC will petition a court for an involuntary appointment under the terms of §551.238 of this subchapter (relating to Involuntary Appointment of a Trustee).

 (f) The appointment of a trustee by agreement does not suspend the obligation of a facility to pay assessed civil money or administrative penalties.